gwilmor-star/celtic-library/content/en/what-is-celtic-mythology/index.md

     no pen held them, no page bound— yet they linger all around.

-    Old words made the land a queen— walking sunwise, dressed in green,
+    Old words journeyed like the queen
+    walking sunwise, dressed in green,
-    dwelling in that place unseen.
+    rising from that place unseen.

     Old words endured, like the king
     in his cave — hidden, sleeping,